2025 Southeast Europe retail boycotts: Greece

 Greece has seen notable price increases within the past few years.
 Within the month of January 2025, fresh meat increased by 3.05%, fresh fish and seafood by 2.87%, and water, juice, and soda by 3.01%, with coffee and chocolate also seeing surges in pricing within the preceding months.
 A boycott on 19 February in Greece is being organized by INKA, or General Federation of Consumers of Greece.
 (Note: Γενική Ομοσπονδία Καταναλωτών Ελλάδας) It calls for Greeks to not spend a single euro that day, even calling for avoiding payments to banks, public services, water, electricity and telephone bills, fuel, supermarkets, cafes, restaurants, commercial stores, purchases of electrical and electronic goods, plus any financial transactions.
 The president of INKA, Giorgos Lechouritis, also called on the Greek government to support this measure.

 Hungary

 Calls for a boycott were spreading on Hungarian social media, with one organization calling for one lasting from 11 to 13 February, while another for just 13 February.
 The latter has become the most popular, owing to it falling on Hungarian pension day, when pensioners tend to shop disproportionately, meaning that a boycott would cancel out the sales increase that typically accompany said day.
 The boycott is meant to be a protest against inflation and rising food prices, with some again noting that prices in neighboring countries were cheaper.
-The boycott specifically targeted Aldi, Lidl, SPAR, Tesco, Auchan, Penny, Coop, CBA, and G-Roby.
+The boycott specifically targeted Aldi Süd, Lidl, SPAR, Tesco, Auchan, Penny, Coop, CBA, and G-Roby.
 The organizers stated that since February 13, a Thursday, was the last day of the boycott, every Thursday onward could be a boycott day.
 The resulting boycott was widely seen as not having any serious effect on Hungarian prices.